10th Canadian Screen Awards

-Hosts and presenters

-The April 10 broadcast was hosted by the sketch comedy troupe TallBoyz.
+Ceremony information

+For the third consecutive year, the in-person awards gala was cancelled due to the COVID-19 pandemic.
+Unlike the previous two ceremonies, the Canadian Screen Awards would return to CBC Television, airing an hour-long special on 10 April 2022 to present the awards in top categories.
+The special was hosted by the sketch comedy troupe TallBoyz.

+The awards in non-televised genre and technical categories were presented via a series of virtual Canadian Screen Week presentations, beginning with broadcast news, documentary, and factual awards on 4 April, sports and digital on 5 April; children's, animation, lifestyle and reality on 6 April, television craft and performance on 7 April, and cinematic arts on 8 April.

 Category presenters included Catherine O'Hara, Tatiana Maslany, Sidney Crosby, Ron MacLean, Jonathan and Drew Scott, Arisa Cox, Andrew Phung and Priyanka.
 Actor Simu Liu also appeared in sketches with TallBoyz.
 The advance Canadian Screen Week presentations were hosted by Brandon Gonez, Sangita Patel, Jennifer Hedger, Supinder Wraich, Deepa Prashad, Mary Berg, Akiel Julien, Ennis Esmer and Laurence Leboeuf.

 Special awards

-Recipients of the Academy's special awards were announced on January 18.
+Recipients of the academy's special awards were announced on January 18.